Soluto/simple-fake-server/readme.md

 `pathSpec.willSucceed();` return status code 200 with no body for requests matching the path spec.
 `pathSepc.willFail(errorStatusCode);` return an error response with the provided status code.

-Those methods could be chained:
+Those methods can be chained:
 `http.get().to('/some/path').withBodyThatMatches('{"message":"[a-zA-Z]+"}').willSucceed()`

 ## Testing If Route Was Called